-You can only spend the grant on eligible expenditure you have incurred on eligible grant activities.
-Further detail is provided at Appendix A.
+You can only spend the grant on eligible expenditure you have incurred on eligible grant activities (see Appendix A).

-Grant assistance is available for two categories of expenses incurred by ESOs undertaking compensation and welfare work:
+Grant assistance is available for 2 categories of expenses incurred by ESOs undertaking compensation and welfare work:

 - salary assistance - equipment and administrative expenses assistance.